-(9) If explosive charges of greater than 40,000 pounds are necessary, a permit must be obtained from the Department of Mines and Minerals.
+9) If explosive charges of greater than 40,000 pounds are necessary, a permit must be obtained from the Department for Natural Resources.
 The department shall consider each case on its own merits in making a determination as to whether or not to grant such a permit.